SergeiMarkushov/SergeiMarkushov/README.md

 - 👋 Hi, I’m Sergei
 - 👀 I’m interested in learing Java
-- 💞️ I’m looking to collaborate on educatiion
+- 💞️ I’m looking to collaborate on education
-- 📫 How to reach me s.markushov@icloud.com or WhatsApp +7(977)510-89-14
+- 📫 How to reach me: s.markushov@icloud.com or WhatsApp +7(977)510-89-14

 <!---
 SergeiMarkushov/SergeiMarkushov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.